aditya0929/Maize-Leave-Disease-Detection/README.md

-## after evaluation, `MobileNet` model looks to be the best fit model in this case of American Sign Language Classification .
+## after evaluation, `MobileNet` model looks to be the best fit model in this case of  Maize Leave Disease Detection .

 **Future Scope**